Computer CPU

 By Jonathan Strickland

-Instead of installing a supercomputer in your home, what if you bought many regular computers?
-That's the idea behind shared computing.
+Instead of buying a supercomputer, what if you bought many regular computers?
+That's the idea behind distributed computing.
 But how does it work?

 By Jonathan Strickland